-When the SPCSA's Strategic plan was adopted during the 2018-19 school year, the vast majority of SPCSA-sponsored charter schools were already meeting expectations for academic performance by earning a 3-star rating or better and a significant percent were exceeding the expectations by earning a rating of 4-stars or better.
+When the SPCSA's Strategic Plan was adopted during the 2018-19 school year, the vast majority of SPCSA-sponsored charter schools were already meeting expectations for academic performance by earning a 3-star rating or better and a significant percent were exceeding the expectations by earning a rating of 4-stars or better.
 The SPCSA aimed to continue to build on this high performance by increasing the percent of schools rated as 3-stars or better.
-Over the last three years, SPCSA-sponsored schools, like schools across the State, have seen significant challenges due to the impacts of COVID-19.
+Over the last four years, SPCSA-sponsored schools, like schools across the State, have seen significant challenges due to the impacts of COVID-19.
 During that time, we've also seen an increase in the number of SPCSA-sponsored schools and students served by SPCSA schools.
-Despite the challenges brought on by the pandemic and the expansion of the SPCSA, the SPCSA has been able to make small gains in the number of schools that earn a 50 index score or greater on the Nevada School Performance Framework (NSPF), which in a typical year would equate to a 3-star or better.
+There has been a decrease in the percentage of schools that earned a rating of 3-stars or better.
 As the State's education system continues to rebound from the effects of COVID-19, the SPCSA aims to continue to increase the number of schools rated as 3-stars or better, while moving more schools from the 3-star level to the 4- and 5-star level to be on track to meet goals set forth for the 2023-24 school year.